-Relationships come in all shapes and sizes and there is no one-size-fits-all solution for partner visas.
-From arranged marriages to long distance relationships, to de facto couples and long term marriages, each application will have its own particular requirements and documentary evidence to be provided to demonstrate a relationship is genuine and meets the partner criteria for grant of the visa.
+Every relationship is different, and each application will have its own particular requirements and documentary evidence to be provided to demonstrate a relationship is genuine and meets the partner criteria for grant of the visa.

-If you are not confident that your application is straightforward, it would be worthwhile seeking the assistance of a Registered Migration Agent to conduct an eligibility assessment, review your documentation and manage the entire visa process for you.
+If you are not confident that your application is straightforward, it would be worthwhile seeking the assistance of an experienced Registered Migration Agent to conduct an eligibility assessment, review your documentation and manage the entire visa process for you.

 Our approach to assisting with Partner visa applications starts with an assessment of you and your partner’s individual circumstances.
 We will develop a strategy for lodging an application from within or outside Australia based on the particular needs of you and your partner.
 For example, we take into consideration your preferences to live together, any work or study plans, as well as the best interests of any children to the relationship to secure the most favourable immigration outcome possible.